Credit Card Rewards

 For the comparison below, we've selected a range of the most valuable rewards cards for bigger spenders and used an indicative spend of $5000 per month to work out the rewards value per year.
 This value is an estimate based on the dollar value of rewards you would receive each year if you were to redeem your points for merchandise rewards.
 We've ranked the cards by reward value, but the cost of the annual fee should also be considered and can affect your ‘Net Rewards’, or reward value after fees.
 It is also worth keeping in mind that rewards cards generally come with a higher interest rate, so if you don't pay your card off in full, every month, consider a low rate card.

-Showing all 22 resultsRead our important disclosures and comparison rate warning
+Showing 1 - 25 of 26 resultsRead our important disclosures and comparison rate warning